WPTechInnovation/wpw-doc-dev/docs/java.md

     Make sure you only use test API keys.

 ## Get started
-1. Clone the repository: `git clone https://github.com/WPTechInnovation/wpw-sdk-java.git`.
+1. Clone the repository: `git clone https://github.com/WPTechInnovation/wpw-sdk-java.git`
-2. Change directory: `cd wpw-sdk-java`.
+2. Change directory: `cd wpw-sdk-java`
-3. Run `git submodule update --init --recursive`.
+3. Run `git submodule update --init --recursive`
-4. Then build it with maven using the default goal: `mvm`.
+4. Then build it with maven using the default goal: `mvn`

 ## Run the examples